Why companies need AI today.

 Working alongside AI-powered agents, human agents are able to focus on higher-level tasks which results in higher job satisfaction.
 Additionally, with AI handling the mundane work, agents are able to have upward mobility in their roles, taking on more creative and managerial work.
 It also allows companies to prepare for spikes in volume, whether expected or not, and keep customers satisfied and resolution times down.

-Companies like WestJet enjoyed the benefits of having AI in place during the early days of the pandemic.
+Companies using chatbots for customer service, like WestJet, enjoyed the benefits of having AI in place during the early days of the pandemic.
 When the Canadian airline saw a 45-fold increase in ticket volume, its Netomi-powered AI agent was able to deflect tens of thousands of calls from human agents.

 The future of customer service is human + AI